 However, you cannot try this plan without paying.
 No free trial to set up WordPress in five minutes, sorry!

 If none of GoDaddy’s website builders appeal to you, they have a team of professionals who can help you design your website according to any specifications that you might have.

-If you’re interested in checking out other proprietary website builders, you can go through our complete GoDaddy vs SquareSpace review to see how GoCentral compares to other website builders.
+If you’re interested in checking out other proprietary website builders, you can go through our complete GoDaddy vs. SquareSpace comparison to see how GoCentral compares to other website builders.

 After purchasing our plan, one of the first things that we checked out was GoDaddy’s uptime.
 In terms of server performance, uptime is probably one of the most important metrics to consider.
 We monitored uptime for about three months, and we recorded a good uptime rating of 100%.

 The important thing, though, is that GoDaddy guarantees an uptime of 99.9%.
 This means that if uptime drops below a certain level, you get about 5% credit of the monthly hosting fee.
-You do need to contact GoDaddy for your compensation, that’s if you do find out about downtime experienced.
-The fact that the culminated downtime plays no role in the compensation policy is something that we didn’t like very much.
+You do need to contact GoDaddy for your compensation, that’s if you do find out about the experienced downtime.

 If GoDaddy continues with this kind of uptime, there might be no need to even bother about their uptime guarantee at all.